ctm/Bataan-Memorial-Death-March/README.md

 |2018-06-04|159.6|23.3|136.3|14.61|
 |2018-07-26|151.4|14.7|136.7|9.74|

-Once I get to 7.3% (147.5 pounds), I'll ramp up my carbohydrate intake and increase the intensity of some of my training days.
-I'll concentrate on building my BMDM base.
+My plan had been to get to 7.3% (147.5 pounds), then ramp up my carbohydrate intake and increase the intensity of some of my training days.
+However, it's been a while since I've been hydrostatically weighed, so I'll probably go in soon and see where I am and then figure out what to do.
+It may make more sense to put body fat loss on hold and concentrate on BMDM training since it's clear that I've already made sufficient progress to make my 2019 BMDM goal.

 Initially, I've was doing some ultra-specific training so I could pace my brother-in-law at Leadville (he finished in 27:20) and then "run" the Tahoe 200 three weeks later.
-Now that I've finished T200, I'll concentrate more on building my BMDM base, although I have a bunch of ultras in the upcoming weekends.
+Once I finished T200, I've concentrated more on building my BMDM base, but I've also completed a bunch of ultras at a comfortable pace.

 ## Non-pack Days